How do I enroll my child?

-- Please review the details laid out in the Parent Handbook here in regard to COVID-19 Symptoms or Exposure.
+- Please review the details laid out in the Parent Handbook here in regard to Illness, Symptoms, and Exposures.

 - Accidental Injuries—you will be notified immediately if there is an injury.
 In case of an emergency, 911 will be called.
 If we are not able to reach the parents/guardian, we will notify the person/s listed on your registration form.
 Please inform us of any changes that need to be made on this form throughout the year.

 - We perform a fire drill each year typically in October.

 - In case of a tornado warning, all classes will go to the basement until our area is clear of all warnings.

 - Our school is locked down at all times except from 9 to 9:15 each morning and starting at 2:00.
 You can enter at any time by using the doorbells located by the double glass doors off the Melrose entrance and in the rear double glass doors off Karen Avenue.

 - The program exercises reasonable care and judgment in all matters related to safety.
 In all emergencies, the program has permission to take such reasonable measures, in the judgment of the teacher or coordinator, necessary for the welfare and safety of the child until a parent can be reached.

 - Children in all of our classes experience activities that embrace age-appropriate developmental and academic standards intertwined with the Fruit of the Spirit yearly theme, monthly bible verses, and weekly bible stories.

 - We also offer a wide variety of enrichment opportunities to our students, including but not limited to chapel, music, fire safety, and dental hygiene.